ezcatdb/clinicalcorpus-guidelines/_event/Medical_treatment.md

 order: 1
 ---

-This event describes 'Medical treatment', which is neither categorized into 'Medication' nor 'Surgery'.
+This event describes 'Medical treatment', which is neither categorized into 'Medication' nor into 'Surgery'.

 The following words/phrases can be triggers of this event: